-- Undergraduates have opportunities to engage in hands-on research at the UO’s Child and Family Center, with individual researchers on campus, and with off-campus centers such as the Oregon Research Institute, Oregon Social Learning Center, local women’s shelters.
+- Undergraduates have opportunities to engage in hands-on research and develop career-related skills at over 25 labs including the UO’s Child and Family Center, the Center for Translational Neuroscience, the Oregon Social Learning Center, and local women’s shelters.

 - The Lewis Integrative Science Building houses half of the department’s faculty, labs, and graduate students as well as cutting-edge technologies, such as a new MRI machine.